 The Group is exposed to currency risk primarily through sales and purchases which give rise to receivables, payables and cash balances that are denominated in a foreign currency, i.e. a currency other than the functional currency of the operations to which the transactions relate.
-The currencies giving rise to this risk are primarily Renminbi ("RMB"), Singapore dollars ("SGD") and United States dollars ("US\$").
-The Group currently does not have hedging policy in respect of the foreign currency risk.
+The currencies giving rise to this risk are primarily United States dollars ("US\$").
+As HK\$ is pegged to the US\$, the Group considers the risk of movements in exchange rate between HK\$ and US\$ to be insignificant.
+In respect of other currencies, the Group has no significant exposure to currency risk as substantially all the Group's transactions are denominated in functional currency.
 However, the management monitors the related foreign currency risk exposure closely and will consider hedging significant foreign currency risk exposure should the need arises.
-As at 31 December 2019, the Group did not have any derivatives for hedging against the exchange rate risk.
+As at 31 December 2021, the Group did not have any derivatives for hedging against the exchange rate risk.